 These days, Cocina isn't just slinging massacred octopus and art exhibit worthy fluke tartare, they've succumbed to the pressures of society, meaning they're selling expensive tacos just like everybody else.
 They may be creative (cheeseburger tacos!) and delicious (sweet corn!), but this restaurant isn't necessarily as distinguished as it used to be.
 That being said, the food is still excellent and there are very few other restaurants in NYC making Mexican food this exciting.

-This is easily the most creative, most delicious, and most memorable chips and guac we've had in this city.
+One of the most creative, most delicious, and most memorable chips and guac situations we've had in this city.
 The "Masa Crisps" (chips) taste amazingly fresh, and have a subtle sweetness to them.
 The guacamole is a bit different than you're used to, almost like a chunky avocado salad with pistachios, corn, onions, peppers, and cilantro in the mix.

-Normally we wouldn't give salsa it's own spot on the Food Rundown, but since pretty much every salsa we had here was incredible, it earned it's own space.
-The smoked cashew salsa particularly memorable - it's creamy, sweet, and smoky.
-Definitely order that one.
+Normally we wouldn't give salsa it's own spot on the Food Rundown (salsa deserves it's own damn website), but since pretty every salsa here is incredible, it earned it's own space.
+The smoked cashew salsa particularly memorable - it's creamy, sweet, smoky and addicting.

 A beautiful plate of fresh white fish, decorated with pickled peaches, tomato water, and the key ingredient that gives the fish a little extra kick – mole poblano oil.

 One of the dishes that’s been on the menu since the beginning, the lamb tartare is amazing.
 It’s broken down into a thin, silky smooth consistency with a subtly peppery flavor, without tasting too meaty.
 We always consider ordering two of these.

 A crispy, crunchy, creamy bowl of noodles that comes with baby zucchini and zucchini blossom.
 There’s probably a whole stick of butter in here, and it’s glorious.